 I run game design workshops for cultural and other organisations that get people designing brilliant game ideas in the space of one day.
 I’ve run these at Derby Silk Mill, The National Military Museum in the Netherlands, for the British Council in Bucharest and National Museum Wales.
 Get in contact using the form below if you think you might want me to run one for you too.

 I also co-organise the London Educational Games Meetup Group or #LEGupLondon, with over 1500 members.

 My portfolio of work in digital production, including games, interactive fiction, twitter bots and crowdsourced photography is here.

-Most of the films I created whilst I was the Multimedia Producer at the Wellcome Trust (from 2008-2012) have ended up here on the Wellcome Collection YouTube channel, but some also here on the Wellcome Trust one.
+Most of the films I created whilst I was the Multimedia Producer at the Wellcome Trust (from 2008-2012) have been collected here.

 I run Gun Duel Halted, a slowly growing digitised collection of my Texan great-grandaddy’s wonderful writing about local history and all sorts of other stuff.